-Photos and videos taken from your phone can be quite large, so if you’d like to save some data (wouldn’t we all!), you can choose to have your attachments compressed on upload, which will make their file size a lot smaller!
-Unfortunately, we aren’t magicians, and with smaller files comes less quality, so if that photo you’re uploading is heading towards a magazine cover or front page article, maybe don’t compress.
+Photos and videos taken from your phone can be quite large, so if you’d like to save some data, you can choose to have your attachments compressed on upload, which will make their file size smaller!
+Remember, with smaller files comes less quality, so if that photo you’re uploading is heading towards a magazine cover or front page article, maybe don’t compress.

 You can download media from any posts made by your team by simply opening the post, opening the media item you wish to download, and then by tapping either the download button directly above (on Android), or the menu button directly above and then selecting ‘Save’ (on iOS).
 The item will be saved to your device library, not your Mojo Library.